 You can either type in text, which will appear the same every time your Zap runs, or you can select information from your Instagram post.
 You can also combine text with Instagram data if you'd like.

 For example, if you wanted to link back to the original Instagram photo, click under Link and select the Permalink option.
-When you turn your Zap on, your Pinterest pin will always link back to the original Instagram post.
+When your Zap is running, your Pinterest pin will always link back to the original Instagram post.

 When you're done setting up your pin, click Continue.